-Hermit crabs can be a range of colors, usually bright and vibrant.
-It’s likely the color and shade of hermit crabs initially caught your eye.
-However, it’s concerning if your hermit crabs seem to be changing color.
+Hermit crabs can be found in a range of bright and vibrant colors.
+In fact, it’s likely their shade of color that initially caught your eye.
+However, it’s concerning when hermit crabs change color.

 What Color Should a Hermit Crab Be?

-These names, while colloquial, give you a good idea of what color your hermit crab should be.
-Your hermit crab may have a more generic moniker, though.
-For example, a popular pet breed in the USA is the Coenobita compressus, aka Ecuadoran hermit crab.
+These names, while colloquial, give you a good idea of what color a hermit crab should be.
+However, a hermit crab may have a more generic moniker.
+For example, a popular pet breed in the U.S. is the Coenobita compressus (also known as the Ecuadoran hermit crab).

-Hermit crabs will be a deep and vibrant color.
-The exoskeleton of a hermit crab is white, but this should be covered by bright and brilliant flesh.
-The paler a hermit crab looks, the likelier they are to be unhealthy.
+Hermit crabs are a deep and vibrant color.
+The exoskeleton of a hermit crab is white, but this should be covered by bright and colorful skin.
+The paler a hermit crab looks, the more likely they’re unhealthy.

-This does not automatically mean that a pale hermit crab is sick or dying.
-As we will discuss shortly, natural actions such as molting lead to hermit crab colors fading.
-Your hermies will regain their traditional coloring when the molt is complete.
+This doesn’t always mean that a pale hermit crab is sick or dying.
+For example, molting can lead to hermit crab colors fading, but they’ll regain their natural color once the molt has been completed.

-The legs of a hermit crab may also differ from the abdomen.
-Clibanarius tricolor, for example, is a popular pet marine hermit crab.
-This is known as the blue leg hermit crab, for obvious reasons when you see one.
-The claws and body are usually black, though.
+The legs of hermit crabs may differ from the abdomen.
+For example, Clibanarius tricolor is a marine hermit crab known as the blue leg hermit crab, but the claws and body are usually black.

-The legs of any hermit crab typically vary in color.
+The legs of a hermit crab vary in color.
 Sometimes this is natural, and sometimes it’s a sign that something is amiss.
-Legs turning white, for example, are early suggestions that hermit crabs are preparing to molt or nursing an injury or illness.
+For example, legs turning white indicates that a hermit crab is preparing to molt or nursing an injury/illness.

 My Hermit Crab is Losing Color

-This is not an exact science, though.
-Some hermit crabs are more comfortable in cooler climes.
-Learn the warning signs that hermit crabs are overheating.
-If so, reduce the temperature a little.
-The fading color may be due to environmental stress impacting health.
+Some hermit crabs are more comfortable in cooler climes, so learn the warning signs that hermit crabs are overheating.
+If so, reduce the temperature, as the fading color may be due to environmental stress.

-If humidity is below 80%, increase it at once.
-Hermit crabs suffocate in low-humidity environments.
-If this is not a concern, ensure the hermit crabs are not experiencing toxicity.
-Paint flecks from decorated shells or the use of tap water are the likeliest culprits here.
+If humidity is below 80%, increase it because hermit crabs suffocate in low-humidity environments.
+If this isn’t a concern, ensure the hermit crabs aren’t experiencing toxicity.
+For example, the most likely culprits are paint flecks from decorated shells or tap water consumption.

-Look into how much light is reaching your hermit crab tank.
 Wild hermit crabs are sometimes bleached gray by the sun.
-If this is happening to your hermies, reduce the intensity of light in the room.
-Hermit crabs are sensitive to excessive illumination.
+If this is happening to your hermit crabs, reduce the intensity of sunlight in the room.

 Do Hermit Crabs Change Color When They Molt?